flowdock/api-docs/docs/message-types.md

 Activity.user is sent periodically by each user to let others know that they are online.

-These messages are not stored in Flowdock's database.
+These messages are not stored in CA Flowdock's database.

 ### Data